 - Where to stay in Madrid for foodies: literally anywhere in Centro

-The first 6 areas I am going to talk about are all in the Centro district, and the last one (Salamanca) is very close to it:
+The 8 areas I am going to talk about are all in the Centro district, except for Salamanca and Retiro, which are very close to it:

 There are more apart from my list above, but I have selected the best ones for an unforgettable trip to Madrid and I’ll be talking about each of them in detail below!

-1. Sol-Gran Via (Puerta del Sol & Gran Via) – Where to stay in Madrid for the first time
+1. Sol-Gran Via (Puerta del Sol & Gran Via) – for first timers

 Some of the highlights of this neighborhood include Casa de Correos (The Royal House of the Post Office), the famous statue called “Oso y el Madroño” (which means “the bear and the strawberry tree” and it’s a symbol of the city) and the Gran Via itself, which is an important shopping core.
 You’ll also have plenty of food places and cafes to choose from scattered everywhere around you, so you can rest assured that you have everything you need here.